-Headaches, fatigue, digestive discomfort, difficulties concentrating—there are numerous apparent symptoms associated with alcohol consumption.
-An uncomfortable state, yet an existing and impactful situation.
+Headaches, fatigue, digestive discomfort, difficulty concentrating- there are many apparent symptoms associated with alcohol consumption.
+It's an uncomfortable state, but one that exists and has an impact.

-Did you know that, depending on the country, hangovers cost businesses hundreds of millions to several billion dollars annually?
+Did you know that, depending on the country, hangovers cost companies between hundreds of millions and several billion dollars a year?

-Indeed, numerous studies have examined the economic impact of hangovers on businesses.
+Indeed, numerous studies have looked at theeconomic impact of hangovers on businesses.

-Here is a table summarizing the annual costs for different countries:
+Here is a table showing annual costs for various countries:

 Country |